 The Story Behind The Cantarito

-This tequila-based drink is traditionally made in the bars and cafés of Jalisco, Mexico.
-It’s most often served in a small clay pot called a jarrito, which is intended to keep the drink colder for longer — even on the most sweltering days.
+The Cantarito gets its name from its signature serving vessel.
+Though not pictured above, it’s most often served in a small clay pot called a jarrito, which is intended to keep the drink colder for longer — even on the most sweltering days.
 But if you’re in a pinch, a Tom Collins glass or your favorite mug will do the trick.